 Jennie says a boy whose suicide impacted on other teenagers she counselled was popular, involved in a sport excellence program and was not recognised as suffering from anxiety or depression.

-It is easy to identify the young people who won’t leave their room, or won’t go to school, or suddenly become angry and aggressive all the time, but perfectionism and putting oneself under unreasonable pressure to perform highly can also be signs of a dangerous anxiety,”
+It is easy to identify the young people who won’t leave their room, or won’t go to school, or suddenly become angry and aggressive all the time, but perfectionism and putting oneself under unreasonable pressure to perform highly can also be signs of a dangerous anxiety,”she says.

 “If you are thinking something like ‘There’s nothing wrong with perfectionism, it gets things done’, you may want to take a closer look at how your whole family is functioning as you could be missing some warning signs.”